+Inclusion Policy

-Inclusion / Special Educational Needs Policy (SEN) IB World School 000703 33 Liceum im.
+IB World School 000703

+33 Liceum im.
 M. Kopernika, Warszawa

-This IB Inclusion / Special Educational Needs Policy (SEN) has been developed in accordance with the Handbook of procedures for the Diploma Programme, Learning diversity and inclusion in IB programmes: Removing barriers to learning (2016, updated May 2020), Access and inclusion policy (2022) and The IB guide to inclusive education: A resource for whole school development (2015, updated 2019).
-It is also based on and consistent with the Polish legislation, IB philosophy and practice as well as the School Policy and is linked with the School Mission Statement, the School Statutes.
+This IB Inclusion Policy has been developed in accordance with the Handbook of procedures for the Diploma Programme, Learning diversity and inclusion in IB programmes: Removing barriers to learning (2016, updated May 2020), Access and inclusion policy (2022) and The IB guide to inclusive education: A resource for whole school development (2015, updated 2019).
+It is also based on and consistent with the Polish legislation, IB philosophy and practice as well as the School Policy and is linked with the School Mission Statement, the School Statutes(https://kopernik.edu.pl/wpcontent/uploads/2022/11/Statut 02 11 2022fin.pdf).

 Underlying the IB in IB World School 000703 is the belief that regardless of their individual needs, all students should be granted meaningful and equitable access to the curriculum.
 In IB World School 000703 there is a general understanding that teachers, students and their parents form a unique learning community working towards common goals.
 This belief affects the way in which inclusion / SEN Policy is understood and provided in the school.

-The term Special Educational Needs is commonly applied to students with perceived individual differences, ranging from intellectual giftedness to learning disabilities, students with autism, Asperger Syndrome, attention deficit disorder/attention deficit hyperactivity disorder (ADD/ADHD), dyslexia, dyscalculia, developmental and communication challenges as well as behavioural and emotional problems - mental health issues, students with medical conditions such as chronic illness.
+The term Special Educational Needs (SEN) is commonly applied to students with perceived individual differences, ranging from intellectual giftedness to learning disabilities, students with autism spectrum disorder, attention deficit disorder/attention deficit hyperactivity disorder (ADD/ADHD), dyslexia, dyscalculia, developmental and communication challenges as well as behavioral and emotional problems - mental health issues, gender dysphoria, behavioral addictions, students with medical conditions such as chronic illness or neurodiversity.